 We tested the regular size.
 While this size was adequate for backpacking, if you really want luxury, splurge for the large size, which is wider and longer.
-This will noticeably increase comfort for a only minor weight penalty.
+This will noticeably increase comfort for a minor weight penalty.
 That said, we feel that any size of the NeoAir Camper is too heavy for longer backpacking trips.
 The pad weighs more than top-tier 15-degree down sleeping bags and it's heavier than most ultralight tents.
-If you want the most comfort for the lowest weight consider a Therm-a-Rest NeoAir XLite.
+If you want the most comfort for the lowest weight, consider a Therm-a-Rest NeoAir XLite.

 Extra comfort and moderate price are the primary reasons to get the NeoAir Camper.
 However, remember that you can also opt for the NeoAir Venture (our Best Buy Award winner), which is a few ounces lighter and a bit less expensive.

 Given its level of comfort, the Camper packs down pretty small.
-While it's much more bulky than lightweight pads like the Sea to Summit Ultralight, it will fit in your pack much easier than self-inflating pads like the REI AirRail 1.5.
+While it's much bulkier than lightweight pads like the Sea to Summit Ultralight, it will fit in your pack much easier than self-inflating pads like the REI AirRail 1.5.
 Given the high level of comfort, the Camper's packed size is pretty impressive.